jneidel/jneidel.com/content/project/writing-365/index.md

 14. Write a tiny bit more on changing internet providers.
 15. Edit and restructure changing internet providers article.
 16. Publish changing internet providers.
 Correct mistakes on 3 articles.
 Slightly expand [aws review](review/aws).
+17. Structure and start writing on GbR project.
+18. Continue on GbR project.
+19. Write a little on GbR project.
+20. Continue on GbR project.
+Write [FYRST review](/de/review/fyrst).
+21. Describe learnings of this challenge.
+Write the [1.
+Newsletter](newsletter/1-hemingway-trick).

+## Learnings
+### Progress

+I can feel that I'm getting better at writing.

+Structuring posts is becoming easier.
+First drafts are becoming better.
+Editing is becoming faster.
+I have a better sense of what won't and will fit.
+The distinction between English/German has become more clear.
+I don't mix the two together as much and both sound more organic.
+I'm better at writing clear, short sentences.
+At omitting unneeded words.
+I pick up and improve little stylistic elements, like quoting a source, use of footnotes, parenthesis for explanations, headline interaction with the text before and after, etc.

+This outcome was expected, but it is still satisfying to see this happen organically, without conscious focus.

+### Comprehension & Completion

+The ideas and projects I pick to write about are usually very thought-out.
+I have already engaged with them, internalized and applied them to my life.

+What I find in writing about them is that they were not as clear in my mind as I had thought.
+There are aspects I overlooked.
+Discrepancies that reveal themselves.
+Questions I can't answer, that pop into my head.

+Writing forces me to clearly structure everything I know on the topic in my mind.

+It also makes me really complete a project.
+I go through my messy notes and create a beautifully shaped article out of them.
+One that put the core ideas are front and center.
+That lacks the unimportant references and tangents (side notes.)
+That is clearly structured and referenceable.

+### When I otherwise wouldn't

+There were many days that I sat down to write in the evening just because I had to.
+This challenge forced me to do the right thing, when I otherwise wouldn't.

+Sometimes I would write very little.
+That's ok.
+I made the bar (required minimum) very low on purpose.
+I still did the writing and kept up the habit.

+Sometimes I was not in the mood.
+I still sat down to write and discovered that it was a lot of fun.
+It always is.

 ## References